kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 The flags can appear anywhere on the command line.

 The acceptable flags include all those of `kubectl` except for `--context`.
+BUT do not supply any, this command handles them incorrectly.

 This command also accepts the following flags.

 - `--with-kube boolean`: specifies whether or not the WMW should include an APIBindings to the supported subset of the Kubernetes API